-We have a proprietary loyalty platform with a global network of awards partners.
+We have a proprietary loyalty platform with a global network of rewards partners.

-During the year ended December 31, 2022, we continued to develop and scale our proprietary loyalty platform to over 96 partners who represent more than 210 brands across 105 countries and 6 continents.
-We have amassed a global, diverse collection of awards partners across entertainment, retail, technology, travel, leisure, and gaming.
-Our loyalty platform allows us to provide an engaging enhancement to the primary gaming experience of our 7.9 million monthly active users for the year ended December 31, 2022.
+During the year ended December 31, 2023, we continued to develop and scale our proprietary loyalty platform across 104 countries and 6 continents, and have amassed a global, diverse collection of rewards partners across entertainment, retail, technology, travel, leisure, and gaming.
+Our loyalty platform allows us to provide an engaging enhancement to the primary gaming experience of our 13.5 million monthly active users for the year ended December 31, 2023.

-We believe the combination of our more than ten years of development investments, operational experience, integration of our loyalty platform within our awards partners' marketing and operating practices, and the breadth of our corporate relationships are significant competitive advantages, and to replicate our systems would require competitors to invest substantial time and incur significant expense.
+We believe the combination of our more than twelve years of development investments, operational experience, integration of our loyalty platform within our rewards partners' marketing and operating practices, and the breadth of our corporate relationships, are significant competitive advantages, and to replicate our systems would require competitors to invest substantial time and incur significant expense.